 Use an approved noncorrosive leak detection solution.
-If such a solution is not available, use a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens' soap bubble solution.
-Bubbles forming indicate a leak. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on page 20. - If additional information is required, reference the number on the cover of this manual for service information.
+If such a solution is not available, use a mixture of hand dish washing soap and water (one part soap to 15 parts water) or childrens' soap bubble solution. - Be sure tank is completely filled with water before lighting and activating the water heater.
+Follow the "Lighting Instructions" on page 20.